DangD96/SeleniumE2E/README.md

 * Generates a HTML report summarizing test results and how long the tests took.
 Test failures have screenshots attached to them.
   * When running tests locally, the report is saved to the `test-results` folder.
   * > **Note**: I'm using the Extent Report Framework to generate the report instead of using Maven Surefire Plugin due to the former's higher level of customization.
 * Has support for TestNG's DataProvider feature to run test methods with multiple configurations.
+For more details, refer to the [Data Provider](#data-provider) section.
 * All tests are run on parallel threads.
 * Supports tests on the following browsers:
   * Google Chrome